NatronGitHub/Natron/Documentation/source/plugins/fr.inria.EdgeBlur.rst

 EdgeBlur node
 =============

-*This documentation is for version 1.0 of EdgeBlur.*
+*This documentation is for version 1.0 of EdgeBlur (fr.inria.EdgeBlur).*

 Description
 -----------